 A class designed to give you energy, work your body, incorporate functional movements that are useful for your job as a mum (reaching, lunging, squatting, pushing, pulling), give you mobilisations and stretches that address common postnatal postural issues.

-Raise your heart rate without allowing you to wet your knickers!!
-(NB if all the other points have been ticked and that still happens, don’t stay quiet about it – let your instructor know (fine to do that in private, or not - your choice) and seek help via your GP, Women’s Health Physiotherapist or pelvic floor exercise specialist)
+Raise your heart rate without compromising your pelvic floor.
+If you have issues, don’t stay quiet about it – let your instructor know (fine to do that in private, or not - your choice) and seek help via your GP, Women’s Health Physiotherapist or pelvic floor exercise specialist)

 Work your core FUNCTIONALLY